| Loss in the Season of Givingby Laura Slap-Shelton, Psy.D.

 remove them from too many direct reminders of their loss.
 They also felt

+sure that their father/husband would approve of this idea.
 Another family created a new tradition and lit candles in honor of the

 family member who died.
 Others shared fond memories of their missing